Josh Brecheen

-Joshua Chad Brecheen (/brəˈki:n/, brə-KEEN, born June 19, 1979) is an American politician from the U.S. state of Oklahoma who has served as the U.S. representative for Oklahoma's 2nd congressional district since 2023.
-He represented the 6th district in the Oklahoma Senate from 2010 to 2018.
+Joshua Chad Brecheen (/brəˈki:n/, brə-KEEN, born June 19, 1979) is a Native American politician who has served as the U.S. representative for Oklahoma's 2nd congressional district since 2023.
+A member of the Republican Party, he previously served in the Oklahoma Senate from 2010 to 2018.
 He is a citizen of the Choctaw Nation.

 Early life and career

 Joshua Chad Brecheen was born on June 19, 1979.
 He attended Southeastern Oklahoma State University in Durant.
 In 1997, he was first elected as SE District Vice-president of the Oklahoma FFA.
 The next year, he was elected State FFA President, moved to Stillwater, and transferred to Oklahoma State University.
 He served as State FFA President until 1999.

 After retiring from the FFA, Brecheen graduated from Oklahoma State University with a dual degree in animal science and agricultural communications.
 In 2004, he was hired as a field representative for U.S. senator Tom Coburn, where he worked until his election to the Oklahoma Senate.
-He owns a motivational speaking business, Brecheen Keynotes and Seminars, as well as Rawhide Dirtworks, an excavation service.
+He owns a motivational speaking business, Brecheen Keynotes and Seminars, as well as a small trucking and excavation business.